rasneetsingh/fbuCapstone-iConnect/README.md

 * Register - User can sign up or login
    * Prompted to home screen

-* Home Screen - Shows the post
+* Home Fragment - Shows the post
+    *Detail view of post

-* Compose Post
+* Add Post Activity
    * Allows user to compose the post
-* Save Post
-   * User will be able to save the post
 * Profile Screen
-    *user profile and uni info
+   * User Profile and their info and MAP
+ *Notification Screen
+  *See who liked and commented on your post.
+ *Group Chat
+  *Create a group and add participants and start messaging

 ### 3. Navigation